Check out our YouTube channel to see our independent and sponsor-free video reviews.

 Overall, the Emporia GA Performance is a solid wheelset for those of you who should be attracted to upgrade gravel bike wheels – you’re on a budget and riding at lower speeds, flatter terrain, and hard pack dirt or spread gravel surfaces rather than those enthusiasts doing faster, more varied gravel challenges.

 Comfort is the Emporia’s strong suit compared to other upgrade wheels I’ve ridden.
 While you can always lower your tire pressure on any wheelset to get a more comfortable ride, you may give up some handling and responsiveness if you go too far.
-Riding the Emporia and other wheels in this review at the pressure suggested for the combination of their internal rim width, my control tire’s width, and my rider weight, this wheelset was notably more comfortable than other upgrade wheels.
+Riding the Emporia and other wheels in this review at the pressure suggested for the combination of their internal rim width, my control tire’s width, and my rider weight, this wheelset was among the most comfortable upgrade wheels.

 When I accelerated on the Emporia or headed up a 5% or steeper climb, these HEDs performed nearly as well as the best hubs in this category.
 Perhaps it’d be equivalent or better with the Sonic hub that HED puts on the Pro model, but I wasn’t disappointed with what the Performance gave me.